 Help Burn Fat

 Squats are also an excellent exercise for burning fat as they increase your heart rate and get your blood flowing.
 When your heart rate is up, you're burning more calories.
 Squats are also a great way to build muscle.
 Muscle tissue burns more calories than fat tissue.
-So, the more muscle you have, the more calories you will burn even when you're at rest.
+So, the more muscle you have, the more calories you burn, even when resting.

 Types of Squats